HelloImKevo/UdemyDatingApp/README.md

 I selected version `6.0.10`.

+### NuGet: Installing AutoMapper

+Open the **Command Palette** (SHIFT + CMD + P), and search for "NuGet" and click on the option that reads "NuGet: Open NuGet Gallery".

+Look for "automapper", and install "AutoMapper.Extensions.Microsoft.DependencyInjection" by Jimmy Bogard.
+I selected version `12.0.0`.

 ## Installing Angular Language Service

 Under Extensions, search for and install "Angular Language Service" by Angular.